Code-Institute-Submissions/julietisstudent-Milestone-Project-1/README.md

 ## Testing

 The site has been tested using the Chrome Developer Tools to confirm the site is responsive on multiple mobile devices extending to desktop versions.
 Input data has been used to check the functionality of the modals.
+The site was also tested across multiple browsers to ensure compatibility and responsiveness.

 ## Deployment